 - Otherwise control the Ops Manager VM directly, programmatically or manually, bypassing the Ops Manager UI.
 For more information about the Ops Manager interface, see Using the Ops Manager interface

-For information about getting started with the Ops Manager API, see Access the Ops Manager API in the Using the Ops Manager API topic.
+For information about getting started with the Ops Manager API, see Access the Ops Manager API in Using the Ops Manager API.

 Your Ops Manager serves a local copy of the complete Ops Manager API documentation at